-The official web site for the NDSRT shall be www.ndsrt.org and will be available to the membership and public.
+The official web site for the NDSRT shall be https://northdakotasrt.com/ and will be available to the membership and public.

-ARTICLE XII IDENMIFICATION
+ARTICLE XV IDENMIFICATION INDEMNIFICATION

-Every Board member, employee, appointed position, or delegate of the NDSRT shall be indemnified by the NDSRT against all expenses and liabilities including attorney’s fees, in connection with any threatened pending, or completed proceeding in which the above-named individual is involved by reason of his being or having been an officer, director, employee, or delegate of the NDSRT if the above-named individual acted in good faith and within the scope of the above-named individual’s authority and in a manner reasonably believed to be not opposed to the best interest of the NDSRT.
+Every Board member, employee, appointed position, or delegate of the NDSRT shall be indemnified by the NDSRT against all expenses and liabilities including attorney’s fees, in connection with any threatened pending, or completed proceeding in which the above-named individual is involved by reason of his being or having been an officer, director, employee, or delegate of the NDSRT, including but not limited to, the interpretation and application of the bylaws, if the above-named individual acted in good faith and within the scope of the above-named individual’s authority and in a manner reasonably believed to be not opposed to the best interest of the NDSRT.
 In no event shall indemnification be paid to or on behalf of any above named individual going beyond or acting beyond the powers granted by authority of the organization or bylaws.
-The foregoing right of indemnification shall be in addition to, and not exclusive of, all other right to which officer, director, employee, or delegate may be entitled.
+The foregoing right of indemnification shall be in addition to, and not exclusive of, all other rights to which officer, director, employee, or delegate may be entitled.

-ARTICLE XIII DISSOLUTION
+ARTICLE XVI DISSOLUTION